khudgins/documentation/agent/proxy/registration.rst

 There are two different ways to register agent proxies:

 1. Selecting a server because the agent proxy is running on a node that has been detected or launched by enStratus.
 2. Entering an arbitrary IP:port to handshake with.

-After you do one of those things (see the corresponding section below), the same final step must occur (see the "ID validation" section below).
+After you do one of those things (see the corresponding section below), the same final step must occur (covered in the `ID validation`_ section below).

 Registering via enStratus server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~